Wiclif/Retail-Strategy-With-Experimentation-and-Uplift-Testing/README.md

 Data analysis and customer segments – in your analysis make sure you define the metrics – look at total sales, drivers of sales, where the highest sales are coming from etc. Explore the data, create charts and graphs as well as noting any interesting trends and/or insights you find.
 These will all form part of our report to Julia.

 Deep dive into customer segments – define your recommendation from your insights, determine which segments we should be targeting, if packet sizes are relative and form an overall conclusion based on your analysis.

+# Experimentation and Uplift testing
+The Category Manager decided to implement the strategy on 3 various stores and wants to know if the location of selection of trial stores is valid for the time being

 ## Task 2